Calling Philo Vance Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Calling Philo Vance is 62 minutes (1h 2m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Calling Philo Vance (1940) is 62 minutes (1h 2m).
+Directed by William Clemens, the film runs for 62 minutes in its complete theatrical version.

 Verdict Summary